Chapter 6: Igneous Rocks

 6.1 Igneous Rocks and Earth’s Layers

-The upper layers (mantle and crust) of the Earth are mainly composed of igneous rocks, although sedimentary rocks are the most abundant on the surface.
-You probably have learned that these layers formed early in its history through the process of chemical differentiation, when denser elements sank towards the center of the Earth and less dense elements floated toward the surface.
+During the rock cycle exercises, you learned that sedimentary rocks are the most abundant rock type on Earth’s surface, but most of the crust and upper mantle are composed of igneous rocks.
+You might remember learning these layers formed early in Earth’s history through the process of chemical differentiation, when denser elements sank towards the center of the Earth and less dense elements floated toward the surface.
 This led to density differences between the layers as well as chemical differences.

 - Describe the differences between the three rocks.